 FAQs and Pro-Tips

-I don't want tasks showing on my Google/Outlook calendar.
+I do want my tasks showing on my Google/Outlook/iCloud calendar

-I don’t want my colleagues to see my tasks on my calendar.
+I don't want tasks showing on my Google/Outlook/iCloud calendar.

 Zooming into your calendar.